 Modern corporate business structures may consist of a much wider variety of structures than the traditional holding company with subsidiaries model.
 It is possible that a holding company will itself also have a qualifying activity and/or hold both qualifying and non-qualifying subsidiaries, and investments.

 For example, Holding Company A Ltd carries on a trade of manufacturing.
-It also holds the premises used by a subsidiary manufacturing company B Ltd in its business, the shares in company C Ltd, a subsidiary property investment company, and a 25% interest in trading company D Ltd.
+It also holds the premises used by a subsidiary manufacturing company B Ltd in its business, the shares in a subsidiary property investment company C Ltd, and a 25% interest in trading company D Ltd.

 For these purposes, interests in 50:50 joint ventures are treated as minority interests (like D Ltd above) rather than interests in a controlled subsidiary, irrespective of whether there is active management of the joint venture.

 Some groups use intermediate holding companies.
 It is our view that for business relief purposes, there is no limit to the number of intermediate holding companies, but they cannot be ignored or looked through.
 They may also have broader activities than simply holding shares in one or more subsidiaries.
 Each tier in the group structure has to be looked at separately.